-Editing theses and dissertations written by non-native speakers of English
+Editing theses and dissertations written in English by non-native speakers

 Who should attend?
 Language professionals (editors, translators) already editing theses and dissertations; language professionals contemplating doing such work; teachers and academics wishing to acquire insight into how assessed student texts could (and should) be professionally edited.

-- Insight into the issues and challenges of editing theses and dissertations in the humanities and sciences
+- Insight into the issues and challenges of editing humanities and science theses and dissertations by non-native-English authors

-- Knowledge on suitable editing techniques and strategies
+- Knowledge of suitable editing techniques and strategies

 - Awareness of guidelines and other resources for formalizing and carrying out the editing remit